 CDN used for video playback

-Live events from Stream and External app or device live events from Yammer/Teams will automatically use Azure CDN.
+Live events from Stream and External app or device live events from Yammer/Teams as well as on-demand videos will automatically use Azure CDN.

 Video level encryption and playback flow

 Stream knows how important it is to keep your data secure and private.
 The Microsoft Trust Center describes our commitment to the privacy and security of your content.
 With video playback, speed is important for a good experience; however, we don’t compromise your security or privacy in exchange for speed.
 Here’s how we accommodate speed, security and privacy.

 When you or someone in your organization uploads a new video or creates a live event, that video is transcoded, encrypted with AES-128 encryption, and stored in Azure Media Services.
 This means the videos are encrypted both in transit and at rest.

 When someone in your organization attempts to watch a video, they follow these steps:

 Stream determines if the viewer has access to the video by checking the permissions set on the video in Azure SQL database for Stream and information in Azure Active Directory about the user

 If the user is allowed to view the video the decryption key is fetched from Azure Media Services and given to the Stream video player